Fishing Lake Michigan trout and salmon?

-- Are there any splake or whitefish or tiger hybrids in Lake Michigan?
+- Are there any splake or tiger trout hybrids in Lake Michigan?

 - Are spawning fish (in the rivers) any less safe to consume?

-- How many eggs are there in a female coho salmon?
-Female steelhead?
+- How many eggs are there in a female chinook, or coho salmon?
+Female steelhead or brown trout?

 - How do you tell the difference between the strains of steelhead?